HaploidJS/haploidjs.github.io/docs/advanced/cdn-escape.md

 The simplest way to implement CDN scheduling is for an HTTP server (such as nginx) to modify the domain name in HTML that refers to a static resource, in effect a text substitution.

-However, in order to cope with incremental downloads of static resources,JS must be aware of the new domain name, then a variable can be inline in HTML:
+However, in order to cope with incremental downloads of static resources, JS must be aware of the new domain name, then a variable can be inline in HTML:

 ```html
 <script>